Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Introduction

-We benchmarked CSQD against SQD by comparing variational ground-state energy estimates for two representative problems: the dissociation of $\mathrm{N_2}$ in a (10e,26o) active space and the strongly multireference $\mathrm{[2Fe\!-\!2S]}$ cluster~\cite{fes} in a (30e,20o) active space.
-For each benchmark instance, we provided both algorithms with identical quantum samples as input and evaluated them under a matched variational budget, so that performance differences reflected only classical post-processing and subspace construction.
-For $\mathrm{N_2}$, SQD often yielded slightly lower variational energies in the weakly correlated regime by at most a few millihartree, whereas in the stretched-bond, strongly correlated regime CSQD yielded lower variational energies in all but one tested setting, with improvements of up to $15.95~\mathrm{mHa}$ relative to SQD.
-For $\mathrm{[2Fe\!-\!2S]}$, CSQD attained lower variational energies than SQD across all tested settings, with energy reductions reaching up to $45.53~\mathrm{mHa}$ at the largest matched dimension considered.
-These gains were achieved with only modest additional classical post-processing cost, and reference-occupancy diagnostics supported the interpretation that preserving multimodal structure contributed to the observed improvements in strongly correlated regimes.
+We benchmarked CSQD against SQD by comparing variational ground-state energy estimates for two representative problems: the dissociation of $\mathrm{N_2}$ in a $(10e,26o)$ active space and the $\mathrm{[2Fe\!-\!2S]}$ cluster~\cite{fes} in a $(30e,20o)$ active space.
+For each benchmark instance, we provided both algorithms with identical quantum samples as input and evaluated them under a matched variational budget, so that performance differences reflected only the classical post-processing.
+For $\mathrm{N_2}$, SQD often yielded slightly lower variational energies in the weakly correlated regime by at most a few millihartree, whereas in the stretched-bond, strongly correlated regime, CSQD yielded lower variational energies in all but one tested setting, with improvements of up to $15.95~\mathrm{mHa}$ relative to SQD.
+For $\mathrm{[2Fe\!-\!2S]}$, the benchmark over 10 self-consistent iterations yielded lower variational energies for CSQD than for SQD across all tested settings, with reductions of up to $45.53~\mathrm{mHa}$ at the largest matched projected-subspace dimension.
+An extended 25-iteration follow-up on a representative setting widened the SQD--CSQD gap to $57.82~\mathrm{mHa}$.

+To probe the respective roles of the two modifications introduced in CSQD, we additionally examined the $K=1$ single-cluster limit as a control.
+Across both benchmarks, this $K=1$ limit generally improved upon SQD in the strongly correlated settings considered, while $K>1$ yielded further gains, indicating that the single-spin-string-based workflow already provides an advantage and that cluster adaptivity contributes an additional improvement.
+For $\mathrm{[2Fe\!-\!2S]}$, reference-vector analysis together with post hoc removal-and-refill diagnostics further supported the interpretation that preserving dispersed and nonuniform occupation structure during recovery contributed to the observed energy improvements.